 Your pet is given an exam prior to surgery to help determine whether your pet is healthy enough to undergo the surgical procedure.

 Current vaccinations are required at the time of surgery.
 Also, a pre-anesthetic blood screen is recommended prior to undergoing anesthesia and surgery.

 This is a blood test that is run here in the clinic prior to surgery.
 It tests the organ functions and blood counts of your pet.

 The pre-anesthetic blood screening is done to assure safety during surgery and the ability to heal following surgery.

 How long do the sutures stay in after my pet's surgery?

 Procedures involving skin sutures typically require them to be removed 10-14 days following the surgery.

 Our dog kennels are all indoor.
-The dogs are walked 2 times daily while they are boarding.
+The dogs are walked a least twice daily while they are boarding.
 Blankets and food are provided for our boarders, but you are always welcome to bring your own.